Rod-Barbosa/WarGame/README.md

 A game of war: Each player draws a card, highest value wins.
 At the end of the deck, the player with most points winds

-Users should be able to Code/Understand:
+I should be able to Code/Understand:

 - CALLBACKS
 - Functions as first-class objects